Job & Family Services

 Veterans - Services to alleviate unemployment and underemployment for veterans and other eligible persons.

 Wagner-Peyser - Provides labor exchange services, such as job search assistance, job referral, and placement assistance for job seekers, and recruitment services for employers with job openings.

-Work Opportunity Tax Credits (WOTC) - Tax incentive for hiring individuals from certain groups of disadvantaged job seekers.
+Work Opportunity Tax Credits - Tax incentives for hiring individuals from certain groups of disadvantaged job seekers.